Contact Us

 Based in Victoria Point, I have helped clients all over Australia purchase a home including Gold Coast, Brisbane, Cleveland, Redland Bay, Thornlands, Thorneside, Ormiston, Alexandra Hills, Mt Cotton, Victoria Point, Wellington Point, Birkdale, Shailer Park and the greater Logan area.

-• Rental growth continues
+• Rental market cools

 Read more below.